How to: Configure a SendGrid API Module With Server-Side Execution (SSE)

 1. Drag and drop a Button component Icon Button component onto your canvas, placing it inside the fgExecuteModule icon Field Group component and below the pluginRemoteExecuteSendEmail Plug-In component.

-3. In the Label Text Label Text conveys what the input component is and what information it displays.
-Enter the purpose of the corresponding component or field. field, enter Execute Send Email API.
+3. In the Label Text field, enter Execute Send Email API.

 4. Navigate to the Actions settings.